 School Holidays / Other Passengers

 Particularly if you’re looking for a quiet vacation, you should avoid school holidays.
-Thanksgiving, the Christmas and New Year’s period, Spring Break and the peak of summer are periods that see a spike in passenger numbers.
+Thanksgiving, the Christmas and New Year’s period, Spring Break, and the peak of summer are periods that see a spike in passenger numbers.
 This high demand increases prices significantly.

 On the other hand, if you have children yourself, this is pretty much the only time of year that you can go on a cruise.
 If that’s the case, make sure to watch out for deals and/or book well in advance.
-This blog post outlines how you can score the best cruise deals.

 The summer holiday, especially, is often the most expensive times of year to cruise the Caribbean.
 This is because both children are out of school and some employers let their personnel take their annual vacation between June and August.
 Virtually all cruise lines raise their prices in summer.